kimian/mailbeez-documentation/pages/03.documentation/10.tutorials/01.pro-module-templates/default.en.md

 ### Edit text

 You see a pencil symbol on the left?
-Just klick and the editor view for the current block will open
+Just click and the editor view for the current block will open

 ### Move element